loekwous/cmake-tutorials/7-ExecutablesAndLibraries/README.md

 # Libraries

-A library can be used to reuse compiled source files for different other libraries or executable.
+A library can be used to reuse compiled sources for different libraries or executables.
-A minor nuance are the different type of libraries in CMake.
+A minor nuance lies in the different type of libraries in CMake.

 | Library   | Description                                                                   |
 | --------- | ----------------------------------------------------------------------------- |